vgovindan3815/Carddemo_Modernized/README.md

 ## License

-This project is part of the AWS Mainframe Modernization initiative.
 Based on the AWS Card Demo modernization from COBOL/CICS to cloud-native technologies.

 ---